What is Murphy’s Law?

-In reality, it’s us who give Murphy’s Law relevance.
-When life goes well, little is made of it.
+In reality, we can give relevance to Murphy’s Law in our day-to-day life.
+When things go well, little is made of it.
 After all, we expect that things should work out in our favor.
-But when things go badly, we look for reasons.
+But when life goes badly, we look for reasons.
 It’s food for thought, but there is no evidence to support Murphy’s Law itself – it’s all down to perception.
 The law captures our imagination.

 Example of Murphy’s Law:

-There are countless examples in today’s culture.
-It is accepted, for example, that bread will always land butter-side down when dropped, that there will be rain as soon as you wash your car, and that when queuing, the other line will always move faster.
+There are countless examples in today’s culture which has been accepted throughout the world, for example, that bread will always land butter-side down when dropped, that there will be rain as soon as you wash your car, and that when queuing, the other line will always move faster.

 Many people will naturally interpret this law as a pessimistic view of life.
 In fact, they couldn’t be further from the truth.
 Losers can take advantage of a good knowledge of Murphy’s Law to help better prepare for the unexpected problems and challenges that life throws our way.

 To learn more about various other Basic Laws of Physics, click on the link.
 You can also check NCERT Solutions for the same for CBSE Physics.